Instruction for employees

 What should employees do who have to take care of family members due to the closure of other facilities?

-Can approved leave be taken?
+Can paid leave that has already been approved be taken?

 Are business trips in Germany and abroad permitted?